A Randomized Algorithm for Approximating the Log Determinant of a Symmetric Positive Definite Matrix: Experiments

-In our experiments, we used two types of synthetic SPD matrices.
-The first kind were diagonally dominant and were generated as follows.
-First, we create $\matX\in{}\mathbb{R}^{n\times{}n}$ by drawing $n^2$ entries from a uniform sphere with center 0.5 and radius 0.25.
-We generate symmetric $\matY$ by setting
+\textbf{Data Generation.} In our experiments, we used two types of synthetic SPD matrices.
+The first type were diagonally dominant SPD matrices and were generated as follows.
+First, we created $\matX\in{}\mathbb{R}^{n\times{}n}$ by drawing $n^2$ entries from a uniform sphere with center 0.5 and radius 0.25.
+Then, we generated a symmetric matrix $\matY$ by setting

-Finally, we ensure that the desired matrix $\matA$ is positive definite by adding $n$ to each of the diagonal entries of $\matY$~\cite{curran2009variation}:
+Finally, we ensured that the desired matrix $\matA$ is positive definite by adding the value $n$ to each diagonal entry~\cite{curran2009variation} of $\matY$: $ \matA = \matY + n \matI_n. $ We call this method~\code{randSPDDenseDD}.